lukabagash/Project-1-Anonymity/README.md

 ### 1. Data Preparation

 Before you can start anonymizing the flight data, you need to obtain the dataset.
-You can download the dataset from [here] (https://github.com/lukabagash/Project-1-Anonymity/blob/main/data/Flight_DataSet.csv).
+You can download the dataset from [here](https://github.com/lukabagash/Project-1-Anonymity/blob/main/data/Flight_DataSet.csv).
 Place the dataset in the `data`/ directory.

 ### 2. Running the Anonymization Code